iPhone HEIC Photos to WordPress: What Actually Works in 2026

 WordPress 6.7 HEIC Support: What Changed

-Before 6.7, uploading a .heic file to WordPress would give you a generic error: "Sorry, this file type is not permitted for security reasons."
-The fix was either converting every photo to JPEG before uploading (tedious) or adding a code snippet to functions.php to whitelist the MIME type (risky if your server can't actually process the file).
+Before 6.7, the workaround was either converting every photo to JPEG before uploading (tedious) or adding a code snippet to functions.php to whitelist the MIME type (risky if your server can't actually process the file).
+I've seen both approaches break sites in subtle ways: the whitelist approach causes broken thumbnails, and the manual conversion approach loses metadata silently.

 WordPress 6.7 added HEIC to the list of allowed file types and included basic support for generating thumbnails from HEIC files.
 If your server has ImageMagick compiled with HEIF support (or libheif for GD), WordPress can now handle HEIC natively.